Chama, Huerfano County, Colorado

-Chama, elevation 7881 ft, is an unincorporated community in Huerfano County, Colorado, United States.
+Chama is an unincorporated community in Huerfano County, Colorado, United States.

 History

 The community was settled around 1869 and was originally called Crestones.
 The first settlers were from Chama, New Mexico.
 An old adobe church, called Our Lady of Guadalupe, still stands in the community.

 The unincorporated community has never had its own post office.
 The Gardner, Colorado, post office (ZIP code 81040) serves the area.

 Geography

 Chama is located southwest of Gardner, Colorado and on the east side of the Sangre de Cristo Range along County Road 575 in the Upper Huerfano River Valley.